Mira0507/fcx_ce/WORKLOG.rst

             - thickStart: Same as chromStart
             - thinkEnd: Same as chromEnd
             - itemRgb: RGB value ("255,0,0" by default)
-            - blockCount: The number of blocks, 2 by default.
+            - blockCount: The number of blocks (exons), 2 by default.
             - blockSize: A comma-separated list of the block sizes.
 The number of items in this list should correspond to blockCount.
             - blockStart: A comma-separated list of block starts.
 All of the blockStart